japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 withAction[U](name: String, qe: QueryExecution)(action: SparkPlan => U)
 ----

-`withAction` requests `QueryExecution` for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] and link:spark-sql-SparkPlan.adoc[resets the metrics] of every physical operator (in the physical plan).
+`withAction` requests `QueryExecution` for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] and link:SparkPlan.md[resets the metrics] of every physical operator (in the physical plan).

 `withAction` requests `SQLExecution` to <<spark-sql-SQLExecution.adoc#withNewExecutionId, execute>> the input `action` with the executable physical plan (tracked under a new execution id).